thomasjngo/Deep-Learning-Model/README.md

 ![model](Resources/model.PNG)

 ### Neurons, Layers, and Activation Functions: ###
-Specify the number of neurons and layers in the neural network model based on the complexity of the data.
-Choose appropriate activation functions like ReLU or Sigmoid for each layer.
+The neural network model was created using the Rectified Linear Unit (ReLU) function with the X_train data (based on application_df).
+After some fine tuning with different amounts of layers, I settled on a hidden layer of 80 and 30 with a sigmoid output layer of 1.
+This provided the best balance between loss and accuracy.

 ![array](Resources/array.PNG)

-### Model Performance: ###
-Evaluate the model's performance in terms of accuracy, precision, and recall.
-Compare the results with the target performance metrics to assess the model's effectiveness.

-### Steps to Improve Model Performance: ###
-Experiment with hyperparameter tuning, adjusting the number of layers, neurons, or activation functions to enhance the model's predictive power.

 ## Summary: ##
-Model was trained with 100 epochs using the Rectified Linear Unit (ReLU) function.
+Model was trained with 100 epochs putting the overall loss value at 0.5367 with an accuracy of 0.7966 meaning the model correctly predicted the target variable about 79.66% of the time.
+If I were to use a differnt model for this set of data, I would recommend decision trees as they are easy to interpret and can handle both numerical and categorical data which perfectly suit this funding data.
+Decision trees can be particularly useful for classification tasks and can handle non-linear relationships in the data making it ideal for the application.

 ![results](Resources/results.PNG) <br/>

-Loss: 0.5367: The loss value is a measure of how well the model is performing.
-A lower loss value indicates that the model is performing better.

-Accuracy: 0.7966: The accuracy value represents the proportion of correctly classified data points.
-An accuracy of 0.7966 means that the model is correctly predicting the target variable about 79.66% of the time.